Forest Lawn Cemetery (Buffalo, New York)

 Forest Lawn Cemetery is a historic rural cemetery in Buffalo, New York, founded in 1849 by Charles E. Clarke.
-It covers over 269 acre and over 152,000 are buried there, including U.S. President Millard Fillmore, First Lady Abigail Fillmore, singer Rick James, Congresswoman Shirley Chisholm, and inventor Lawrence Dale Bell.
+It covers over 269 acre and over 152,000 are buried there, including U.S. President Millard Fillmore, First Lady Abigail Fillmore, singer Rick James, Congresswoman Shirley Chisholm, and inventors Lawrence Dale Bell and Willis Carrier.
 Forest Lawn is on the National Register of Historic Places.

 Overview

 Since its inception, Forest Lawn has served as a cemetery, park, arboretum, crematory and outdoor museum.
 Monuments, mausoleums and sculptures have attracted visitors for over 150 years.
 The first sculpture of Seneca Indian chief Red Jacket was erected in 1851.
 Red Jacket is depicted wearing the richly embroidered scarlet coat presented to him by a British officer, while on his breast is displayed the large silver peace medal awarded to him by President George Washington.

 Every summer Forest Lawn offers "Sundays in the Cemetery" tours, each with a particular theme.
 Past examples have included the Pan-American Exposition Trolley Tour, Forest Lawn History Trolley Tour, Forest Lawn History Walk, Civil War Bus Tour and the Forest Lawn Nature Walk.

+In 2023, Forest Lawn lobbied the city of Buffalo to block the construction of a four-story mixed-use building with 41 housing units on the site of a former gas station and vacant single-story retail building.
+Forest Lawn officials argued that the building would have adverse impacts on one of its crematories and cast shadows on the cemetery.